-Bone broth is an ancient style of food that is a well-established part of the history of many cultures; chefs have been utilizing it for many centuries now, and its popularity is now in an upswing according to a recent Today Show segment.
-As they say, "what's old will be new again," and modern culture seems to finally be resonating with the long known usefulness of broth as an affordable means of legitimately healthy nutrients.
+Bone broth is an ancient style of food that is a well-established part of the history of many cultures; chefs have been utilizing it for many centuries now, and its popularity is now in an upswing according to a recent T.V. show segment.
+As they say, "what old will be new again," and modern culture seems to finally be resonating with the long-known usefulness of broth as an affordable means of legitimately healthy nutrients.
 It wasn't that long ago that most families kept a pot of bone broth simmering at nearly all times, and we may well find ourselves right back there in time.

 Bone broth is very easy to make; all you have to do is boil bones such as those taken from chicken or beef with water, an acid such as vinegar, and your choice of vegetables, herbs, and spices.
-You can boil broth for anywhere between 4 and 48 hours, believe it or not.
+You can boil the broth for anywhere between 4 and 48 hours, believe it or not.
 There is a myriad of broth recipes, and the following paragraphs should help convince you to start giving them a try.

 To increase readability, the articles on our site are paginated.
 Use the buttons located below each article in order to read the entire article.
 The "Next" and "Previous" buttons will allow you to navigate from one page to the next.